kintone-labs/kintone-ios-sdk/docs/docs/reference/file.md

 Provide manipulate functions on file: file download & file upload in the kintone app.

 !!! warning
-    Use must set the promises to global to use module:
+    The user must set the promises to global to use the module:

             DispatchQueue.promise = global()